Contract Specialist V (Contract Manager)

-- Certification as a Certified Texas Contract Developer (CTCD) must be obtained within one-year (1) of employment if not already certified as Certified Texas Procurement Manager (CTPM) or Certified Texas Contract Developer (CTCD), unless otherwise approved by Supervisor.
+- Certification as a Certified Texas Contract Developer (CTCD) must be obtained within one-year (1) of employment if not already certified as a Certified Texas Procurement Manager (CTPM) or Certified Texas Contract Developer (CTCD) unless otherwise approved by Supervisor.

-- Certification as a Certified Texas Contract Manager (CTCM) must be obtained within one-year (1) of employment if not already certified, unless otherwise approved by Supervisor
+- Certification as a Certified Texas Contract Manager (CTCM) must be obtained within one-year (1) of employment if not already certified unless otherwise approved by the supervisor.

 KNOWLEDGE, SKILLS & ABILITIES